ashwini008/image-hoster/README.md

 # image-hoster

+This application helps users to view posts.
+It also enables members to upload posts and share comments on each post.

 ###### Features
 1. Bug fix - images with same title
 2. Bug fix - images non-actionable if user not uploaded